Chadowo/gosu-mruby-wrapper/README.md

 ## Caveats

 - Since this wrapper uses MRuby, not all features of Ruby (or CRuby) are available, this can be a dealbreaker on games that make use of any other gems other than Gosu (e.g. [Nokogiri](https://nokogiri.org/index.html)).
-However provided you bundle the source code of a Ruby game made in *pure ruby* it could technically work, that's it, if the gem itselfs doesn't use any ruby features not present on MRuby.
+However provided you bundle the source code of a Ruby gem made in *pure ruby* it could technically work, that's it, if the gem itselfs doesn't use any ruby features not present on MRuby.
 - MRuby intends to be a lightweight implementation of Ruby, more so it targets primarily embedded systems, so the features of MRuby have limitations compared to CRuby, please see [MRuby limitations](https://github.com/mruby/mruby/blob/master/doc/limitations.md).